Two Things You Did Not Know About Asbestos

 The story of asbestos in the United States is one of the most shocking in the history of public health.
 Before discovering its detrimental health effects, construction firms widely used asbestos because of its desirable physical properties.
 Due to its resistance, affordability, and strength, it became one of the most popular construction materials of the late nineteenth and early twentieth century.
 Unfortunately, scientists linked long-term inhalation to a variety of respiratory conditions ranging from mesothelioma to asbestosis.
 Widespread awareness of the risk of these respiratory conditions has become common knowledge, but there are several facts about asbestos that are still unknown to the public.

-At the Law Offices of Ronald J. Resmini, LTD., we are passionate advocates for victims of asbestos poisoning.
+At the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., we are passionate advocates for victims of asbestos poisoning.
 With decades of experience fighting for our clients’ just compensation, our Personal Injury Attorneys in Providence and beyond believe wholeheartedly that you deserve the best legal representation possible.
 In order to help you understand the dangers of asbestos poisoning, here are three things you did not know about this dangerous material.

 - The United States does not ban the use of asbestos.
 In 1989, the EPA formally banned the use, importation, and manufacturing of asbestos.
 Despite this initial victory, the decision was later overturned.
 Millions of tons of asbestos remains in homes today, and every year thousands of people are hospitalized because of asbestos poisoning.
 Older homes are generally more affected than newer ones.
 While no federal regulation exists, hundreds of regulations at the state and local level have been passed in an attempt to reduce asbestos-related illnesses.